- Our Services

 About the Siblings

 Arthur and Tyler are twins who are eager for belonging!
 These two are definitely individuals and not defined by their twin status.
 Arthur is into lowriders, sports, rap, and myriad other interests.
 When you get Arthur engaged in a conversation about one of these subjects, he really comes alive!
+Arthur would like to go to technical school after he finishes high school; he's interested in auto mechanics and culinary arts.
 In contrast, Tyler loves One Direction, Justin Bieber, and talking about teenager stuff.
 Tyler is sweet and gentle-natured.
+He's interested in becoming more independent; Tyler would love to get his driver's license and get a job at his favorite clothing retail store.
 Overall, both brothers are easy-going and tend to be pretty mellow.

 Arthur and Tyler haven’t lived with each other for a while and aren’t sure about living in the same family.
 However, we believe siblings need to stay close and would love to find one family for both boys.